iantivey/probr/probes/README.md

 ### Feature Scenarios and Steps

 Feature behaviour is specified in the form of a set of _scenarios_, each of which are tested by the associated probe.
-A scenario is executed as a sequence of _steps_, each of which is described in the feature file as an english language statement, begining with a reserved word (Given, And, When, Then).
+A scenario is executed as a sequence of _steps_, each of which is described in the feature file as an english language statement, beginning with a reserved word (Given, And, When, Then).
 The status of a scenario execution is managed by a ScenarioState struct, which is defined within the k8s_probes.go file

 ## Probe functionality definition